cengique/lectures-prog-data-analysis/content/chapter-python-basics/_index.md

 Work in teams, but only one person should submit.
 Write Python code online or in your own IDE to:
-- List everyone's names at the top in a comment
+- Print out a salutation message with a function that has **default function parameters**.
+Show its usage for parameters that are provided vs. missing.
-- Add a function that prints out a salutation message
+- Add a **docstring** to your function that lists your teammates' names.
+Demonstrate how your docstring is displayed with the `help()` function.
-- Create a list and a for loop that prints out each element
+- Create a list and a for loop that prints out each element using **f-strings**.
-- Add an if-statement that behaves differently for some elements of the list
+- Add an if-statement that behaves differently for some elements of the list by applying two or more **lambda functions**.

-Add two more functions around a theme of your choice and make sure to use:
+Have a theme of your choice and make it interesting!
-- **docstrings**: show usage
-- **f-strings**: print or return
-- **lambda functions**: show a use example
-- **default function parameters**: show usage for provided vs missing parameters

-Make it interesting!

 <!--iframe height="500px" width="100%" src="https://replit.com/@cengique/Python-functions-sp24?lite=true#main.py" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe-->